 No Golden Ratio

 You will most often hear that the best ratios of coffee beans to water is somewhere between 1:15 and 1:18, but this is not always the case.
 The US Brewers Cup of 2014 was won with a man using 1:13.
 While 1:15 through 1:18 may be the most preferred option by most coffee brewers, those ratios are not law.
-When we talk about good ratios, we are talking in terms of what is generally accepted as preferable.
+When we talk about good ratios, we are talking in terms of what is generally accepted as the best ratios to use when brewing coffee at home.

 A ratio such as 1:30 (20g of coffee, 600g of water) is going to yield a weak, overextracted cup.
 A ratio of 1:5 (20g of coffee, 100g of water) is going to be overly concentrated, but also way underextracted.
 There is a balanced in-between, and most coffee drinkers believe 1:15 to 1:18 is that range.